g0tmk/dotfiles-linux/README.md

 - Figure out why xmobar is hidden by windows by default

-#### Install steps on a fresh Debian (Testing) machine
+#### Install steps on a fresh Debian (Stable) machine

-0. Install Debian minimal system, install only "Standard System Utilities" and "Laptop" if needed.
+0. Install Debian minimal system, install only "Standard System Utilities"

 0. Install base software